 Information sources used to prepare the rating are the following: parties

-involved in the ratings, public information.
+involved in the ratings, [and] public information, [and] confidential and

 Moody's considers the quality of information available on the rated

 entity, obligation or credit satisfactory for the purposes of issuing a rating.

 Moody's adopts all necessary measures so that the information it uses in assigning a credit rating is of sufficient quality and from sources Moody's considers to be reliable including, when appropriate, independent third-party sources.
 However, Moody's is not an auditor and cannot in every instance independently verify or validate information received in the rating process.